 We’re going to read a book together this semester: The Pragmatic Programmer, Andrew Hunt and David Thomas, Addison-Wesley, 2000.

 “What?” you ask.
 “Read a book in a CS class?
 That’s strange.”
 Hey, this is college.
 Reading books is part of the job.
-I (Prof. Clarkson) first read this book almost 20 years ago right after graduating from college.
-It was a formative influence on me as a programmer.
+I first read this book on Professor Clarkson’s advice.
+It has truly changed the way I think about programming.
 And not just me.
 The publisher’s website says:

 For twenty years, the lessons from The Pragmatic Programmer have helped a generation of programmers examine the very essence of software development, independent of any particular language, framework, or methodology.
 This classic title is regularly featured on “Top Ten” lists, and many corporations issue it to their new hires.

-In fact, there’s a 20th anniversary edition that is scheduled to be released this fall.
+In fact, there was a 20th anniversary edition that was released in fall 2019.
 It doesn’t matter whether you read the 2000 version or the 2019 version; either is fine for this class.
-The 2000 version will automatically be available in Canvas for you and charged to your bursar account; or, you can opt out of that and aquire the beta e-release of the 2019 version as you see fit.
 The 2000 version does have some mentions of the Internet or popular languages that might seem quaint by now, and honestly the masculine pronouns do grate on modern ears, but the rest is solid.

 Your task is not just to read the book but to write a series of brief reflections on the reading and how it applies to your own experience.